top of page

 yet on the third day, he rose again...

-a sign that love cannot be overcome.
+a sign that love cannot be overcome or interrupted.

-He ascended into the mystery of heaven
+He ascended into the mystery of heaven,

 restoring justice and mercy among the living and the dead.